a-r-m-i-n/dce/readme.txt

-This is the very first beta version of the extension "DCE".
+This is the beta version of the extension "DCE".

 If you found bugs or got some feature requests, write me a mail to: armin@v.ieweg.de or report it to http://forge.typo3.org/projects/extension-dce